daniestevez/pluto-firmware-modifications/README.md

 ```

 Now we can replace some of these files as required with our modifications.
 In
-order to modify the rootfs, is is necessary to extract it and re-pack it as
+order to modify the rootfs, it is necessary to extract it and re-pack it as
 indicated
 [`below`](#extraction-and-re-packing-of-the-rootfs)
 .
 Then we can build the FIT image and `.frm` file as described in the